Grafting: China

-Greece and Rome, and Islamic Golden Age
+Greece, Rome, and the Middle East

 In Greece, a medical record written in 424 BCE contains the first direct reference to grafting.
 The title of the work is On the Nature of the Child and is thought to be written by a follower of Hippocrates.
 The language of the author suggests that grafting appeared centuries before this period.

-In Rome, Marcus Porcius Cato wrote the oldest surviving Latin text in 160 BCE.
-The book is called De Agri Cultura (On Farming Agriculture) and outlines several grafting methods.
+In Rome, Cato the Elder wrote the oldest surviving Latin text in 160 BCE: the De Agri Cultura, and provided extensive instruction about several grafting methods.
 Other authors in the region would write about grafting in the following years, however, the publications often featured fallacious scion-stock combinations.

-During the European Dark Ages, Arabic regions were experiencing an Islamic Golden Age of scientific, technological, and cultural advancement.
-Creating lavishly flourished gardens would be a common form of competition among Islamic leaders at the time.
-Because the region would receive an influx of foreign ornamentals to decorate these gardens, grafting was used much during this period.
+Creating lavishly flourished gardens would be a common form of competition among medieval Islamic leaders at the time.
+Because the region would receive an influx of ornamentals to decorate these gardens, grafting was used much during this period.

 Europe and the United States

-After the fall of the Roman Empire, grafting survived in the Christian monasteries of Europe until it regained popular appeal during the Renaissance.
+After the fall of the Roman Empire, grafting kept being practiced in Christian monasteries and regained popular appeal among lay people during the Renaissance.
 The invention of the printing press inspired a number of authors to publish books on gardening that included information on grafting.
 One example, A New Orchard and Garden: Or, the Best Way for Planting, Graffing, and to Make Any Ground Good for a Rich Orchard, Particularly in the North, was written by William Lawson in 1618.
-While the book contains practical grafting techniques, some even still used today, it suffers from exaggerated claims of scion-stock compatibility typical of this period.

 While grafting continued to grow in Europe during the eighteenth century, it was considered unnecessary in the United States as the produce from fruit trees was largely used either to make cider or feed hogs.